Humans-Machines/styleguide/html-css-sass/README.md

 ### Selectors

+- Never style IDs
-- Never style IDs, style type selectors only for reset purposes.
+- Style type selectors for reset purposes only
-- Avoid qualifying class names with type selectors
+- Avoid qualifying class names with type selectors.
+Put the class name at the lowest possible level
 - Use combined selectors wisely
 - Select what you want explicitly, rather than relying on circumstance or coincidence
 - Write selectors for reusability
 - Do not nest selectors unnecessarily
-- Do not qualify selectors unnecessarily, as this will impact the number of different elements you can apply styles to.
+- Do not qualify selectors unnecessarily, as this will impact the number of different elements you can apply styles to
 - Keep selectors as short as possible, in order to keep specificity down and performance up
 - Think about selector performance